Patient EducationJul | 13 | 2020

 Before the test, you will come to the Pediatric Endoscopy unit where our front desk staff will greet you.
 Then, you will meet your care team, which includes:

-• A Child Life specialist from John Hancock Child Life and Wellness Services at MGfC, who will help you during your time at the hospital.
+- A Child Life specialist from the Child Life & Pediatric Integrative Therapies Program at MGfC, who will help you during your time at the hospital.
 They will have lots of fun activities for you to do before the Esmo.
 The Child Life specialist will be with you before, during and after the Esmo to help you.

 You can have your parent or family member stay with you, if you’d like.
 You can also bring your favorite books, music, stuffed animals or other small things from home to keep with you before the Esmo.